digidem/react-dimensions/README.md

 ## Why?
 How?

 Some React components require a width to be set in pixels, and cannot be set to `100%`.
 This is a challenge for responsive design.
-This component creates a wrapper `<div>` and sets the width and height to `100%`, and then passes the dimensions of this `div`  to your component.
+This component measures the size of the parent node, and then passes these dimensions to your component.

 ## Installation